Rod-Barbosa/momentumClone/README.md

 # Scrimba Frontend Career Path - (Momentum Chrome Extension - Module 07)

-This is a solution to the [Scrimba Frontend Career Path - (Module07-APIs/Game of War)](https://scrimba.com/learn/frontend).
+This is a solution to the [Scrimba Frontend Career Path - (Module07-APIs/Chrome Extension)](https://scrimba.com/learn/frontend).

 ## Table of contents